mautic/documentation/en/dwc/README.md

 ## Translations

 Dynamic web content supports translated content.
 When creating/editing a dynamic web content item, there are the options to set a language and select a translation parent.
 By selecting a translation parent, the current item is then considered to be a translation in the selected language of that parent item.

+## Tokens

+Dynamic web content supports these tokens:

+- Contact Fields - example {contactfield=firstname}
+- Page Link - example {pagelink=1}
+- Asset Link - example {assetlink=1}
+- Form - example {form=1}
+- Focus Item - example {focus=1}